Carolina BBQ Crockpot Shredded Chicken

 Mix everything together before tossing with the cole slaw mix.
 Refrigerate for at least 30 minutes to let the flavors develop and serve chilled.

-If you’re wondering about the fries in all the photos you see, check out my Wingstop Fries or Nacho Fries recipes for ideas on air frying or baking plain potatoes for healthier fries.
-You might also like this chicken on top of my low calorie pizza crust.
+If you’re wondering about the fries in all the photos you see, check out my Wingstop Fries or Air Fryer Carrot Fries recipes for healthier fries ideas.
+You might also like this chicken on top of my low calorie pizza crust or as a replacement for pork in my pulled pork breakfast casserole.

 For the fries in the photo above, I made air fryer fries and topped them with the shredded chicken and shredded mozzarella cheese.
 Then drizzled Greek yogurt mixed with additional bbq sauce on top with sliced pepperoncinis.